autowarefoundation/autoware.universe/design/Localization/PoseEstimator/PoseEstimator.md

 This is a sample design of our implementation using NDT Scan Matcher.
 ![Pose_Estimator](/design/img/PoseEstimator.svg)

 We integrated 3D NDT registration method for sample pose estimation algorithm.
-The NDT registration method is an local localization method that requires a good intial guess before optimizing pose.
+The NDT registration method is a local localization method that requires a good initial guess before optimizing pose.
 In order to realize fully automatic localization, GNSS is used for first initialization.
 After first loop of pose estimation, the output of pose twist fusion filter is used as next initial guess of NDT registration.

 Note that NDT scan matcher does not publish pose when matching score calculated in alignment is less than threshold value to avoid publishing wrong estimated pose to Pose Twist Fusion Filter.